Requirements Naming and Numbering

 Good practice often recommends that Requirements are given a sequential number when they are created so they can be referred to in stakeholder workshops, change requests, conversations with System Integrators or implementation teams.
 Using a name in this situation is often unwieldy and subject to error so a sequential number is preferred.
 Enterprise Architect has a facility called Auto Names and Counters for this purpose that can be used to assign a sequential number to any element type including Requirements.
 It includes a prefix definition, a counter and a suffix definition allowing numbers such as: 'REQ007 - Manage Inventory' to be created.
 These can be further refined to numbering systems such as this architectural requirement: 'ARR134 - Payloads for internal component interfaces must use an XML format'.

 When Requirements are written in word processors they typically use a numbering scheme called Outline Numbering, which assigns a number to the first level heading such as: '4 Inventory Requirements' and then a sub-heading is numbered by adding a period and a number such as '4.1 Stock Levels' and again down another level '4.1.1 List Stock Levels'.
 Enterprise Architect has a facility called Level Numbering that applies hierarchical numbering to the elements in a Package.
-This is a useful mechanism that is displayed in a number of locations, including the Project Browser, the Specification Manager, Diagram List and Package List.
+This is a useful mechanism that is displayed in a number of locations, including the Browser window, the Specification Manager, Diagram List and Package List.
 It must be remembered, however, that if the order or the level of the elements in the Package is altered they will be assigned new numbers based on their new position; this makes this mechanism unsuitable if immutable numbers are needed.

 This is a hybrid method where Packages are used to create a high level naming and numbering structure and the Requirements in each Package are numbered using the Package identifier and a number to identify them.
 So Requirements for the Fulfillment of Orders could be contained in a Package named '2.4 Fulfill Orders' and an individual requirement in this Package could be named 'FO-01 Process Credit Card Payments'.
 This would be manually maintained or a Script could be written to ensure that the numbers were correctly assigned.